cscart/docs/en/user_guide/addons/gift_certificates/manage_statuses.rst

 * **Pending**—the certificate was created, but hasn't been activated yet.

-* **Used**—the gift certificate has been used, and all the money assigned to that certifiate has been spent.
+* **Used**—the gift certificate has been used, and all the money assigned to that certificate has been spent.

 To edit existing statuses, choose the **gear** button, corresponding to a particular status and click **Edit**.